timfenney/brovers/README.txt

 2) Value objects
   Vector2d is an example of a value object, it doesn't mutate anything, but reifies the concept of a 2d vector, such as a point, or a translation.
+  It doesn't do IO or anything complex, so doesn't need to be mocked in tests.
+  These give the same benefits as mock objects, but have the added benefit that you are actually integrating against the object that will be used in production.

 3) Code as state machines
   While I didn't use a library, instead of lots of nested conditionals,